rodrigopedra/laravel-query-logger/readme.md

 ## Configuration

-For Laravel versions >=5.5 the service provider should be configured automatically using Laravel's package auto-discovery.
+As releases 3.x+ requires at least Laravel version 5.5, the service provider should be configured automatically using Laravel's package auto-discovery.

 If you are not using pakacge auto-discovery, you will need to add the provider to your `config/app.php`: